-Taxes for Film and TV Production in Russia: VAT
+Taxes for filming and TV Production in Russian Federation: VAT

 Russian taxes raise eyebrows of producers budgeting a shoot in the country.
 Many just don't get why they have to pay a value added tax (VAT), being foreign citizens filming in Russia.